adsarwate/advising-notes/GraduateResearch.md

 There is already lots of advice on how to read papers out there.
 I think the first thing to decide is what kind of reading are you going to do?
 That is, you have to figure out what you want to learn from the paper.

 * What is this area of research about?
-Then you can read the introduction and skim the experiments if there are any.
+Then you can read the introduction, conclusion, and skim the rest perhaps.
 * How do they formulate their problem mathematically?
 You should read the intro (maybe skim some of it/read it later) and definitely read the model, problem statement, or whatever that section is called.
 * What does this paper show?
 Read all of the above as well as the main results (but not the proofs).
 Focus on trying to understand what the results mean.
 * How do they prove their results?
 In this case you want to focus on the proofs at least at the proof sketch level or even better, line by line.
 Try to make sure you can understand each step, or ask for help!

+Always read with an objective in mind:

+* *I want to learn something new.* Read and take a few notes so you remember!
+* *I want to come up with a better formulation of my problem.* Try and translate that paper's notation into your own notation.
+* *I need a tool to help my proof.* Copy out the lemma or theorem.
+Where can it apply in your problem?
+Does your problem satisfy all the conditions?
+* *I want to see what experiments to run.* Find out where to get the data sets.
+Does the paper have a code repo?
+Are there already preprocessing scripts out there?
+* *I need to find more references on this topic.* Look at the related work.
+Maybe you are doing a literature search (see below).

 ### How to do a literature search